Skip to main content

 Maximum number of pods on one node100

-Maximum number permanent volumes (PV) on the same node256
+Maximum number of persistent volumes (PV) per node256

-Minimum size of one constant volume (PV)1 GB
+Minimum size of one permanent volume (PV)1 GB

 Cluster limitations on dedicated servers